MunishMummadi/gsoc/2025/kro/final_proposal.md

 1. Continue maintaining the performance and scale testing tools
 2. Work with the Kro community to implement key optimizations identified during the project
-3. Extend the framework to support new features as Kro evolves
+3. Extend the framework to support new features as Kro evolves(although it is way out of league for my skillset but i will try my best)
 4. Help integrate performance testing into Kro's CI/CD pipeline

 This project is designed to provide long-term value to the Kro project beyond the GSoC period, establishing a foundation for ongoing performance monitoring and optimization.